When you are starting a new business, you are always in two minds about starting a partnership business or going, Solo.

 How did I find a business partner?

 Well!
-I went out on the road looking for a business partner holding a board which reads “Need a Business Partner who can work for food”. 🙂
+I went out on the road looking for a business partner holding a board which read “Need a Business Partner who can work for food” and found one ;).

 Disadvantages of having a business partner: